AyraHikari/RetroMusicPlayer/FAQ.md

 #### Q: After updating the app to latest version, font got removed.
 Why?
-Retro Music's font have now been replaced with system font now, which means the default font your system uses will be used by Retro too.
+Nusantara Music's font have now been replaced with system font now, which means the default font your system uses will be used by Retro too.
 It fixes all font related issues you used to face/are facing in the app.

 If you think the font looks ugly, then you just need to change the default font from your Android settings (or use any Magisk module).
 If you can't, there's nothing we can do about it.